 Michael was nineteen.

-I spent the afternoon in Rachel’s office on the phone with family and friends, searching for information about the shooting.
+I spent the afternoon in Ray’s office on the phone with family and friends, searching for information about the shooting.
 I had expected a mass shooting, but all that came up on Google was a murder-suicide case in a suburban home.
 I scrolled past that.

 I called my dad, who’d worked with Michael for a few summers.
 I told him Michael was dead, and he responded, “Michael who?”